-This was often out of necessity.
+- This was often out of necessity.
 For example, the original 3rd Edition Ork codex was released in mid-1999.
 It remained the "current" codex until a 4th Edition was released in late 2008.

-Warhammer Quest likewise.
+- Warhammer Quest likewise.

-Dungeons & Dragons 3.5 edition and all prior editions are completely out of print.
+- Dungeons & Dragons 3.5 edition and all prior editions are completely out of print.
 With 3.5's staggering popularity, prices for used copies of the more common books are slowly on the rise.
 Wizards of the Coast used to sell PDFs of all of its current products and any TSR products as well, but they were all pulled from websites like RPGNow and DriveThruRPG in Spring 2009.

-Every edition has this.
+- Every edition has this.
 Check the prices on eBay for some of the favored old AD&D modules and editions.
 Check the prices for Planes of Conflict or Menzoberranzan or The Ruins of Myth Drannor or Spelljammer: Adventures in Space.
 As of 19 Sep 2011, the asking price for some of these sets (the original Ravenloft boxed set or Hellbound: the Blood War) is higher than the retail price for the products when they were new.

-In January 2013, WotC opened a DriveThruRPG subsite, "Dungeons & Dragons Classics", and started releasing supplements from every D&D edition, up to and including 4th, with the intent of having hundreds of titles available.
+- In January 2013, WotC opened a DriveThruRPG subsite, "Dungeons & Dragons Classics", and started releasing supplements from every D&D edition, up to and including 4th, with the intent of having hundreds of titles available.

-The BattleTech magazine Battletechnology falls into this category as well.
+- The BattleTech magazine Battletechnology falls into this category as well.
 Originally published in-house by FASA, it was later "farmed out" and passed through several different publishers before finally ceasing publication, leaving behind a tangled mess of ownership.
 The result is that it will never be compiled or re-printed.
-Furthermore, by Word of God, material from Battletechnology will not be used in the Tabletop Game unless it is non-contradictory and the orignal creator can be tracked down.
-(Several mechs from the magazine have appeared; in those cases, they were either created in-house to begin with or the writer is now a member of the Battletech creative staff.)
+Furthermore, by Word of God, material from Battletechnology will not be used in the Tabletop Game unless it is non-contradictory and the original creator can be tracked down.
+(Several mechs from the magazine have appeared; in those cases, they were either created in-house to begin with or the writer is now a member of the BattleTech creative staff.)

-The original Dune boardgame is considered a classic, but is direly out of print, and going to stay there, due to rights issues.
+- The original Dune board game is considered a classic, but is direly out of print, and going to stay there due to rights issues.